 In addition to scholarships, we’re committed to helping every student find the financial aid necessary to make a career in law a reality.
 Our Office of Financial Aid assists admitted and current students with a variety of loan information and throughout the financial aid application process.

 As you begin your elective courses, consider further focusing your education in a specific area of law.
-Whether you choose our nationally ranked Trial Advocacy or Intellectual Property Law, or any of our other programs, our JD certificates offer you the opportunity to develop further competitive distinction at the JD level.
-Each certificate is designed to serve as a guide for selecting electives in specific areas of study and to develop the courtroom-ready skills that employers seek in career applicants.
+Whether you choose our nationally recognized Trial Advocacy or Intellectual Property Law, or any of our other programs, our JD concentrations offer you the opportunity to develop further competitive distinction at the JD level.
+Each concentration is designed to serve as a guide for selecting electives in specific areas of study and to develop the courtroom-ready skills that employers seek in career applicants.

 Law isn’t practiced in classrooms—it’s practiced in the real world of law firms, corporations, and courtrooms.
 In order to be successful as an attorney from your first day on the job, you need to have practical experience.
 Our nationally recognized Community Legal Clinics offer you the opportunity to develop real legal experience before you graduate in an environment designed to develop the courtroom-ready skills that employers seek in career applicants.